nicknailers69/hackintosh/hackintosh-i5-9500kf-z390-pro-gigabyte/README.md

+# This repo directory will not be updated anymore.
+Please refer to the https://github.com/nicknailers69/hackintosh/tree/master/hackintosh-i5-9600kf-z390-pro-gigabyte directory as the source of truth.

 ## UPDATES: I decided to add my config.plist in case some people may need it.
 I did replace information in the smbios section.
 Put your own! :)

 # OPENCORE 0.5.7 (OSX Catalina tested up to 10.15.5 beta2 19F62F) KEXT DRIVERS AND SSDT PATCHES GIGABYTE z390 PRO + I5-9600KF (no iGPU version)